Foxtel Play is more than just Foxtel through the Internet. Here's what you need to know about this digital streaming service.

 Foxtel Play compatible devices

-You can register up to three devices on a single account (but only one Xbox One, for some reason), you can then watch content on two devices at the same time.
+You can register up to three devices on a single Foxtel Play account (but only one Xbox One).
+You can then watch content on any two devices at the same time.
 You can change the registered devices up to once a month, which is useful for when you get a new phone or tablet.

 Bear in mind that some channels have device restrictions, so even if you do have an eligible device, you might not be able to access all channels on it.
 The best option is to contact Foxtel if you have any questions or doubts.

 Remember, you’ll also get access to Foxtel Go, which is available on smartphones and tablets.
-There is some confusion about the difference between Foxtel Go and Foxtel Play, so it's worth comparing the differences between the services.
-Also worth keeping in mind is that the device restrictions that apply on some channels on Foxtel Play could also appear on Foxtel Go.
+There is some confusion about the difference between Foxtel Go and Foxtel Play, so it's worth comparing the two before signing up.
+It's also worth keeping in mind is that the device restrictions that apply to some channels on Foxtel Play could also appear on Foxtel Go.

 Streaming quality for Foxtel Play

-One of the key benefits of streaming video services as opposed to a full Pay TV service is that there's no installation costs, meaning you can get free trial experiences to see if the service works for you.
+One of the key benefits of a streaming video service as opposed to a full pay TV service is that there are no installation costs, meaning you can trial a service for free to see if it works for you.